johnson-52197/Semi-Generative-CAPP/README.md

 This is my undergrad assignment work in a subject called Process Planning and Cost Estimation.
 Its kinda semi-generative CAPP for shaft like components.

-This code is written and tested in Colaboratory.
+This code is written and tested in Google Colaboratory.
 Connect to local Runtime before execution.

 Before using it you have to know how to code a shaft, which is the input for the program.
 You can easily understand it.